Come with Us / The Test

-"Come with Us" / "The Test" is a double A-side single from the Chemical Brothers' fourth studio album, Come with Us (2002).
+"Come with Us" and "The Test" are two songs by English electronic music duo the Chemical Brothers from their fourth studio album, Come with Us (2002).
+They were released as a double A-side single in April 2002, serving as the album's third single.
 The vocals in "The Test" are performed by Richard Ashcroft.
 When released, the single reached number 11 in Spain, number 14 in the United Kingdom, and number 36 in Ireland.
 In Italy and the United States, only "Come with Us" was released, peaking at number 41 on the Italian Singles Chart and number eight on the Billboard Dance Club Songs chart.

 The spoken-word intro from "Come with Us" is sampled from "The Evidence" by Evidence while "The Test" contains a sample from "Pielgrzym" by Polish singer Czesław Niemen, first released in 1972.
 In Japan, the two songs were swapped in the single title, making the single's title "The Test" / "Come with Us".